Salesian College (Chadstone)

-Salesian College is a Roman Catholic Independent school for boys located in the Melbourne suburb of Chadstone that was established in 1957.
+Salesian College Chadstone is a Roman Catholic Independent school for boys located in the Melbourne suburb of Chadstone that was established in 1957.
 Founded on the philosophies of Saint John Bosco, the college aims to offer a Salesian ideal of education.

-Salesian comprises two campuses – Bosco (Years 7–8 & Years 10–12) being the school's main campus and Mannix (Year 9) catering solely for year 9s, due to their requirements and excursions as a year level.
+Salesian comprises two campuses – Bosco (Years 9–12) being the school's main campus and Mannix (Year 7–8) catering as the main campus for year 7 to 8s, due to the recent additions to the Mannix campus.

 Salesian is a member of the Associated Catholic Colleges.

 Curriculum

 Salesian College offers its senior students the Victorian Certificate of Education (VCE) as well as the Vocational Major Program (VM).